Ulrike Kramm: Early life and education

 Kramm was a student at Westsächsische Hochschule Zwickau.
 Her undergraduate thesis involved nitrogen doped titania for photoelectrocatalytic water splitting, and she performed her experiments at the Hahn-Meitner-Institute.
-She joined Technical University of Berlin for doctoral research, where she started to research pyrolysed iron-porphyrin electrocatalysts.
+She joined Technische Universität Berlin for doctoral research, where she started to research pyrolysed iron-porphyrin electrocatalysts.
 She was a postdoctoral researcher at Helmholtz-Zentrum Berlin, BTU Cottbus and INRS-EMT.

 Research and career

 Kramm leads a research group at Technische Universität Darmstadt that focuses on catalysis.
 She works to design new catalytic materials that can improve the energy efficiency of preparation processes.
 She has focussed on M-N-C catalysts, specifically, Fe-N-C. Fe-N-C catalysts are almost as active as platinum catalysts, but the iron-based catalysts are not stable enough to use in the automotive industry.

 Kramm also works on Mössbauer spectroscopy, providing detailed elemental information about materials, including the chemical environment of certain nuclei.